 Factories the world over depend on compressed air to operate industrial processes as well as a wide variety of pneumatic tools, including drills, wrenches, grinders and sand blasters.
 As a power source, compressed air is relatively safe, energy efficient and environmentally friendly.
-Compressors, often driven by engines or turbines such as those manufactured by GE, compress the air that powers these processes and tools.
+Compressors, often driven by turbines such as those manufactured by GE, compress the air that powers these processes and tools.

 How It Works

-The engine or turbine-driven compressor pulls air in, compresses it, and pushes it into a storage tank to a maximum allowable level.
+The turbine-driven compressor pulls air in, compresses it, and pushes it into a storage tank to a maximum allowable level.
 When a tool is switched on, air in the tank is released to power it.

 The compressor must continually replenish the air in the tank without overfilling it—which requires the compressor and engine to adjust their operating levels continually.